InspiringGroup-Lab/CoGNN/README.md

 **Cautions:**
 - After running each part of the evaluation, you'd better **clean the `preprocess/` folder**.
 Otherwise you disk space would soon be consumed up.
+    - `--cognn-opt-accuracy-no-preprocess` should be run after `--cognn-opt-accuracy`, without cleaning the `preprocess/` folder.
+Similarly, `--cognn-unopt-accuracy-no-preprocess` should be run after `--cognn-unopt-accuracy`, without cleaning the `preprocess/` folder.
 - **DO NOT** clean the log and comm folders, since they would be used for plot.

 Set up a container and cd to our evaluation scripts: